JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 // . . .
 ```

-If you click on one of the list items in the browser window, you'll get the following information inside an alert
+If you click on one of the list items in the browser window, you'll get the information about the video in an alert
-window:
+window like this:

 ![Browser alert window](alert-window.png){width=700}